 Protection against claims the product was not delivered

-A dishonest buyer is most likely to trying to get a product for free or creating their own ‘two for one’ offer.
-So one of the most common tricks used in buyer fraud is to contact a marketplace or seller, and claim that a product was never delivered after it has been received.
+A dishonest buyer is most likely to trying to get a product for free or create their own ‘two for one’ offer.
+One of the most common tricks used in buyer fraud is to contact a marketplace or seller, and claim that a product was never delivered after it has been received.

 This can be twice as frustrating to deal with as you not only lose money from issuing the refund but you also lose the product without the possibility of it ever getting it back.